 '''

-instance D Bool Int where ...

 instance D Bool Char where ...

 '''

 Note also that the following declaration is not allowed, even by itself:

 '''

 instance D [a] b where ...

 '''

 The problem here is that this instance would allow one particular choice of [a] to be associated with more than one choice for b, which contradicts the dependency specified in the definition of D. More generally, this means that, in any instance of the form: